How To Prevent Electric Shock Drowning

 Detecting electricity in water is very challenging.
 The current generation of devices uses the same voltage detection technology that electricians have used since the 1950s.
 Unfortunately, voltage can occur in water for various reasons, and basic voltage detectors can't tell the difference between natural and hazardous conditions, limiting their ability to provide accurate information to keep swimmers safe.

 We developed WaveLink because we tested all of the dock-based voltage detectors on the market, and none gave us confidence that we could keep our loved ones safe.
-Read the WaveLink story here.
+Read the WaveLink story.

 WaveLink is the first device capable of detecting hazardous conditions throughout the swimming area without generating false alarms or unnecessary dock shutdowns.
-Find out more (WaveLink) or reserve your WaveLink Hub today!
+Find out more or buy a WaveLink Hub today!